-If you need to value a business based on comparison to recent sales of similar companies, carefully selected valuation multiples are the tools to use.
-The multiples help you estimate your business value based on the company’s financial performance and actual selling prices of firms in your industry sector.
+Do you need to value a business based on comparison to recent sales of similar companies?
+Then your tools should include carefully selected valuation multiples.
+That’s because such multiples help you estimate your business value based on the company’s financial performance and actual selling prices of firms in your industry sector.

-Since no two businesses are the same, your comparison should be based on a data set of companies that closely resemble the business being valued.
-You can calculate a number of valuation multiples based on each firm’s actual selling price and financial parameters.
+Since no two businesses are the same, you should base you comparison on a data set of companies that closely resemble the business being valued.
+As a result, you can calculate a number of valuation multiples based on each firm’s actual selling price and financial parameters.

 To make these multiples useful for your business value estimation, you would need to do some statistical analysis.
 The typical format used in professional business appraisals under the market approach is this:

 - Calculate the low, median, average and high values for each selected business valuation multiple.

 - Apply each valuation multiple to the subject business financial parameters to come up with a business value estimate.